eastgenomics/primer_designer/README.md

 ## Description
-For a detailed description of how to run the script and what has been done for fusion genes please read this [Confluence page](https://cuhbioinformatics.atlassian.net/wiki/spaces/BT/pages/481099798/Running+PrimerDesigner+for+fusion+genes)
+For a detailed description of how to run the script and what has been done for fusion genes please read this [Confluence page][fusion-page-url]

 ## Authors And Acknowledgement